by Martin Maenza

 “Yeah,” Quakemaster admitted.
 “Here…” he said, gesturing to his costume, “…in my pocket.”

 Wonder Woman retrieved the note and studied it.
 Sure enough, the man had spoken the truth.
 His benefactor, whoever it was, was a mystery that would not get solved any time soon.

 By this point, the emergency crews and police were on the scene.
 Wonder Woman turned the costumed troublemaker over to the authorities so he could be returned to jail.
 As she looked around the stadium, the results of his efforts were obvious.
 The stadium and the field would require lots of work to get back to their former shape.
 The crowds were dispersing, and the game was suspended.
 Who knew what other effects the quake had on the ever-shifting plates beneath the state’s surface?

 “There is something to be thankful for,” a familiar voice said.
 Wonder Woman turned to see Nubia approaching.
 “Though a number of people had been injured, no one was killed.”

 Wonder Woman nodded.
 “That is something to be thankful for.”

 Nubia took her sister’s hand.
 “It was good to see you in action,” she said.
 “I am proud to be your sister.”

 “Thank you, Nubia,” Wonder Woman replied.
-Together, the two Amazon women headed for the exit of the stadium.
+Together, the two Amazing Amazon sisters headed for the exit of the stadium.